 The Vizio Elevate soundbar is a 5.1.4 setup with a unique design.
 The sides of the bar automatically rotate when you watch Dolby Atmos or DTS:X content, which can help create a wide soundstage for an immersive listening experience.
-Thanks to its dedicated satellite speakers, it has a good surrounds performance, too.
-While its bass-heavy sound profile isn't ideal for everyone, there are some sound customization features available, and lots of connectivity options to help you use the bar as a hub between devices.
+Thanks to its dedicated satellite speakers, it has a decent surrounds performance, too.
+While its bass-heavy sound profile isn't ideal for everyone, there are some sound customization features available and lots of connectivity options to help you use the bar as a hub between devices.

-The Vizio Elevate soundbar is good for movies.
+The Vizio Elevate 5.1.4 is very good for movies.
 It supports Atmos content, and it comes with dedicated satellite speakers to help create a more immersive surrounds experience.
 It has a wide and focused soundstage, too.
 While its bass-heavy sound profile can add boom and punch to action-packed scenes, it may be overwhelming for some listeners.

 The Vizio Elevate is a high-end 5.1.4 model from Vizio's 2020 lineup.
 It comes with unique rotating speakers on the left and right sides of the bar, which the manufacturer claims create a wider soundstage for a more immersive listening experience.
 Its main competitors are the Sonos Arc with Sub + One SL Speakers, the JBL Bar 9.1, and the Nakamichi Shockwafe Ultra 9.2Ch Soundbar.

 The Vizio Elevate has a very unique design.
 The bar can rotate its left and right sides upwards when you play Atmos or DTS:X content.
 You can also set these portions to face upwards instead of outwards at all times.